 I’m running a different kind of Congressional campaign.
-I’m running on both a Progressive platform and a non-partisan Constitutional Amendment to reform our corrupted campaign finance system.
+I’m running on both a traditional Progressive Democratic platform and a non-partisan Constitutional Amendment to reform our corrupted campaign finance system.
 Plus, I’m walking my talk by funding my run SOLELY from the people I will represent—the people of Calif.’s 7th Congressional District (the CA-7).
 That’s right.
 I’m accepting no corporate, PAC or donations from outside the district.

 My campaign finance pledge is the most principled in the nation.
 It reflects a core tenet of my Election Reform Constitutional Amendment.
 This would overturn Citizen’s United, end gerrymandering and reform other aspects of political fundraising and our elections.
-It’s all part of restoring the core principles of representative democracy that was once envy of the free world.
+It’s all part of restoring the core principles of representative democracy that once made us the envy of the free world.

 Some ask why I would limit my campaign fundraising this way, but the real question is why would we want to elect a candidate financed any other way?

 Compare this to my opponent, Rep. Ami Bera.
 Roughly 80% of his nearly $20 million in career donations comes from outside the CA-7 district.
 This includes from Big Pharma, Big Insurance, Wall Street and law firms.
 Bera has even raised more from Chicago ($312,423) than Yolo County ($290,684).¹ That is not a local candidate.
 But it is part of a system that successfully marginalizes the voices and priorities of average citizens in favor of powerful interests outside our community.

 What a bizarre system.
 Bera’s father even went to jail for laundering money to elect his son to Congress.
 And it worked.
 This same system also lets a moneyed minority block issues that 60-70% of Americans agree on.
 Issues like prescription drug reform, campaign finance reform, guaranteeing a women’s right to choose, banning assault weapons, immigration reform, addressing the opioid crisis, net neutrality, fighting income inequality and combating climate change.